electricimp/Usb/drivers/HIDKeyboard/README.md

 integers with LED indicator IDs, declared at
 [HID usage table](http://www.usb.org/developers/hidpage/Hut1_12v2.pdf) chap.8.

-The function may throw an exception if the argument is not array or due to a USB issue.
+The function may throw an exception if the argument is not an array or due to a USB issue.

 **NOTE:** the function returns error string if the device doesn't have any LEDs indicators.